Karmesinrot/Anifiltrs/README.md

 **Anifiltrs**
 * Includes MAL-Sync UI
 * Cosmetic filters for MAL-Sync’s [supported sites](https://github.com/lolamtisch/MALSync#supported-pages-)
+* Blocks ads on some of the supported sites
 * Other hotfixes for Anime and Manga sites

 **Anifiltrs Extra**